[Focus] Plastic and carbon proposals to help plug Brexit budget gap

 Plastic and carbon proposals to help plug Brexit budget gap

-National contributions from member states to the next long-term EU budget could soon partly depend on the amount of plastic put into circulation that it is not recycled.
+National contributions from member states to the next long-term EU budget could soon partly depend on the amount of plastic put into circulation that is not recycled.

 If the proposal is agreed by member states, the EU could kill two birds with one stone - increasing the EU budget, while contributing to the goals of the Green Deal.